P05B3

 6. 6

-Inspect the PCM-side wiring for open circuits between the PCM output pin and the pump connector.
+Inspect the PCM-side wiring for open circuits between the output pin and the pump connector.

 7. 7

-Replace the pump or repair the wiring as indicated by test results, then verify the repair with a functional test.
+Repair the wiring or replace the pump as indicated, then verify with a functional test.

 Related powertrain codes